Twisted knee or wrong move: what to do immediately?

 The knee is a stable joint, held together by several structures: ligaments, menisci, muscles and cartilage.
 During abnormal movement, twisting, pivoting, or falling, these structures can be subjected to excessive stress.

-A twisted knee This often corresponds to a rotational movement of the knee while the foot remains planted on the ground.
+A twisted knee often involves a rotational movement of the knee while the foot remains planted on the ground.
 This mechanism is common in many sports, but can also occur in everyday life.

 Depending on the intensity of the movement, this can lead to: